Kulottunga I: Administration

-Family and Personal life
+Family and personal life

 Royal House

 Kulottunga's chief queen was Dinachintamani, others being Elisaivallabhi and Thiyagavalli.
-Copper-plate grants state that Kulottunga married Madurantaki, the daughter of Rajendradeva of the Solar race, and had by her seven sons.
+Copper-plate grants state that Kulottunga married Madurantaki, the daughter of Rajendradeva of the Solar ra, and had by her seven sons.
 According to some historians, she is identical with Dinachintamani.
 She seems to have died sometime before the thirtieth year of Kulottunga.
 Thiyagavalli took the place of the chief queen upon Dinachintamani's demise.
 The poem Kalingattupparani mentions Thiyagavalli together with Elisai Vallabhi (also known as Elulagudayal).
 It also states that Thiyagavalli enjoyed equal authority with the king.
 Another queen, called Solakulavalliyār, is also mentioned in inscriptions.
 She was instrumental in renewing the grant of Anaimangalam in favour of the Buddhist Chulamani Vihara at Nagapattinam.
 He also seems to have married a Pallava princess called Kadavan-Mahadevi.
 Epigraphs mention three of his sons, Rajaraja Chodaganga, Vira Chola and Vikrama Chola, of which Rajaraja was the eldest.
 A younger sister of the king is known to us from a very old inscription in the Nataraja temple at Chidambaram.
 The inscription gives the king three names, namely Kulottunga, Jayadhara and Rajendra.
 The epigraph states that Rajarajan-Kundavai-Alvar, the younger sister of Kulottunga gilded the Nataraja shrine and gifted a gold vessel, a mirror and made arrangements for the ablutions of the deity (Abishekam).
 It further states that the king of Kamboja exhibited a stone before the glorious Chola king and by the king's order the stone was placed in front of the main deity of the Nataraja temple.
 A daughter of Kulottunga I called Ammangai-Alvar and as Periya Nachiyar is known to us from an inscription of Kulottunga Chola III (referred to in the inscription as Virarajendradeva).